bridgekitio/frodo/README.md

 ### Metadata: Values

-Although Abide manages some very specific fields with very specific purposes, the `metadata` package lets you store a general purpose map of values that you deem as important.
+Although Frodo manages some very specific fields with very specific purposes, the `metadata` package lets you store a general purpose map of values that you deem as important.
 Just like authorization or trace ids, these values will be accessible by